truecharts/website/docs/manual/SCALE/guides/common-errors.md

 k3s kubectl delete deployment.apps/cloudnative-pg --namespace ix-cloudnative-pg
 ```

-- Update `cloudnative-pg` to the latest version, or if you already on the latest version, edit `cloudnative-pg` and save it again without changes.
+- Update `cloudnative-pg` to the latest version, or if you already on the latest version, edit `cloudnative-pg` and save/update it again without any changes.

 ### "monitoring.coreos.com/v1" ensure CRDs are installed first